nissbran/identity-server-workshop/exercises/02-LoginPage-ImplicitFlow/README.md

         });
 ```

-What happens here is that we configure the DefaultScheme to be `"Cookies"`, which is configure with the standard ASP.NET Auth Cookies scheme `.AddCookie("Cookies")`.
-Then we configure the ChallengeScheme to be `"oidc"`.
+What happens here is that we set the DefaultScheme to be `"Cookies"`, which is configured with the standard ASP.NET Auth Cookies scheme `.AddCookie("Cookies")`.
+Then we set the ChallengeScheme to `"oidc"`.
 * If an user request an MVC route with an `[Authorize]` attribute and the user has an valid cookie for scheme `"Cookies"`, then the user is authenticated and is allowed access
 * If an user request an MVC route with an `[Authorize]` attribute and the user unauthenticated then we challenge the request with the scheme `"oidc"`.
 This results in that the user is redirected to the standard OpenId connect endpoint on the Authority site (our IdentityServer).